sanniruo/locuszoomplot/README.md

 Mandatory fields:

+--file=FILE
---files	Results files from SUSIE. (example_files/FEMALE_INFERT_NEW.chr6.149730382-152730382.susie.snp)
+		Results files from susie (example_files/FEMALE_INFERT_NEW.chr6.149730382-152730382.susie.snp).

+--annofile=ANNOFILE
---annofile	Variant annotation file including most severe consequence and rsid.
+		Variant annotation file including most severe consequence and rsid columns .

+--geneFile=GENEFILE
---geneFile	File with gene information. (example_files/Gene_data_for_locuszoomplot)
+		File with gene information (example_files/Gene_data_for_locuszoomplot.txt).

+--PlotName=PLOTNAME
---PlotName	Prefix for the plot's name.
+		Prefix for the plots name.

 Optional fields:

+--Nrows=NROWS
---Nrows	The number of rows for genes.
-Default is 4. (optional)
+		Number of rows for genes.
+Default is 4.

+--PlotTitle=PLOTTITLE
+		Title to give for a plot (will be plotted in italics).
+Default is empty.

+--proteinCodingOnly=PROTEINCODINGONLY
---proteinCodingOnly	Whether to print only protein-coding genes.
-The default is TRUE. (optional)
+		Whether to print only protein coding genes.
+Default is TRUE.

+-h, --help
---help Show this help message and exit
+		Show this help message and exit